ArvinZJC/Kobe/README-en.md

 > May I have your attention pls? 🔥

 1. This project is licensed under [the GPL-3.0 License](./LICENSE).
-By 26 February 2022, everything looks good with Visual Studio Code (Version: 1.64.2) + Node.js 16.13.2 + Vue CLI 4.5.15.
+By 27 February 2022, everything looks good with Visual Studio Code (Version: 1.64.2) + Node.js 16.13.2 + Vue CLI 4.5.15.
 Additionaly, I would like to thankfully acknowledge Syncfusion for [its powerful Vue.js UI components library](https://www.syncfusion.com/vue-ui-components) and Tailwind for [its rich and extensible CSS framework and resources](https://tailwindcss.com/resources), which save much development time.
-2. Due to [the use of Electron](https://www.electronjs.org/docs/latest/tutorial/support#supported-platforms), Kobe is expected to work well on Windows 7 and later (arm64, x64, and x86), and macOS 10.11 (El Capitan) and later (arm64 and x64).
+2. Due to [the use of Electron](https://www.electronjs.org/docs/latest/tutorial/support#supported-platforms), Kobe is expected to work well on macOS 10.11 and later (arm64 and x64), and Windows 7 and later (arm64, x64, and x86).
 Kobe will never ever collect and upload any user privacy.
 Should you report a problem encountered, you may find [issues](https://github.com/ArvinZJC/Kobe/issues) useful.
 3. The primary dependencies of the project are listed in the following table.
 For more information, please refer to [`package.json`](./package.json).

    | Name                             |  Version   |